durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 }
 ```

 The takeaway here is that to write efficient template code for all usecases the author may need to incorporate universal references and forwarding.
-However, it is often *much* easier to write and maintain template code with universal references and forwarding which does this than be forced to write `lvalue` AND `rvalue` implementations of methods (where they are required).
+However, it is often *much* easier to write and maintain template code utilizing universal references and forwarding rather than be forced to write `lvalue` AND `rvalue` implementations of methods (where they are required).

 ### Universal References in Template Objects
 An important note here is that the universal reference treatment of the double ampersand `&&` *ONLY* takes place in top level templates.
 If you are writing a template `struct` or `class`, and you want to write a template method that uses universal references, you must add an additional `template` header to your method: